 The NSW Government is transforming its financial management framework.
 It is the most significant change to the model since the 1980s.
-The legislation sets out provisions for managing public finances and applies to a range of Government decision makers, including Ministers, agency heads and government officers.
+The Government Sector Finance Act 2018 (GSF Act) sets out provisions for managing public finances and applies to a range of Government decision makers, including Ministers, agency heads and government officers.
 The changes promote greater accountability.
 At the same time, red tape reductions have genuine potential to lift public sector efficiency.
 Importantly for citizens, the legislation clearly establishes a new level of public transparency.